 The average lifespan for a high-quality hearing aid is three to seven years.
 This longevity is based on factors that include:

-- Frequency of cleaning: With daily wear, hearing aids are exposed to sunlight, changing temperatures, and natural body processes such as sweating and ear wax production.
+• Frequency of cleaning: Hearing aids are exposed to sunlight, temperature changes, and natural body processes such as sweat and ear wax production.
 That’s why it’s necessary to clean your hearing aids daily, and, if necessary, consider scheduling a professional cleaning every six months or so.

-- Tech advancements: If you haven’t replaced your hearing aids lately, you’ll be astonished at the new advancements in sound processing, customized user settings, and Bluetooth compatibility.
+• Tech advancements: Technology is always evolving.
+If you haven’t replaced your hearing aids lately, you may be interested in new advancements in sound processing, customized user settings, and Bluetooth compatibility.

 When Is It Time to Purchase a New Hearing Aid?